AdamPaternostro/Azure-App-Insights-Distrubuted-Tracing/README.md

         - Set the Telemetry Parent Id
             - QUESTION: Do we have a parent at this point?
     - The REST API will need to create a Track Dependency
+        - Set the Target of the Dependency object to the a string that is "name | cid-v1:{GUID of the future app insights app id}"
         - Set the Telemetry Operation Id (assuming at this point it is the Request Telemetry’s Id)
         - Set the Telemetry Operation Parent Id to the Request Telemetry Id
     - The blob will be saved with the following meta-data
         - Request-Context: appId=cid “The App Id of the current App Insights Account”
           - NOTE: A "-" is not allowed.
 Using RequestContext.